-Nitroglycerin Sublingual Tablets, USP are stabilized sublingual compressed nitroglycerin tablet that contains 0.3 mg, 0.4 mg, or 0.6 mg nitroglycerin; as well as calcium stearate, croscarmellose sodium, silica dimethyl silylate and lactose monohydrate.
+Nitroglycerin sublingual tablets, USP are a stabilized sublingual compressed nitroglycerin tablet that contains 0.3 mg, 0.4 mg, or 0.6 mg nitroglycerin.
+The sublingual tablets also contain the inactive ingredients lactose monohydrate, glyceryl monostearate, pregelatinized corn starch, calcium stearate, and hydrophobic colloidal silica.
 Nitroglycerin, an organic nitrate, is a vasodilating agent.
 The chemical name for nitroglycerin is 1, 2, 3 propanetriol trinitrate and the chemical structure is:

-Molecular weight: 227.09 g/mol
+Molecular weight: 227.09